Bunda de Fora

-Bunda de Fora is a sport climb located in Acephale, Alberta, Canada.
+Bunda de Fora is a sport climbing route located in Acephale, Alberta, Canada.
 At a climbing grade of 9a (5.14d), it is one of the most difficult climbs in North America and one of Canada's hardest sport climbs.

 History

 Bunda de Fora was first bolted by Ryan Johnstone; however, it remained unclimbed for a number of years until Lev Pinter established the first ascent in 2006.
 Unsure of the grade, Pinter proposed a grade of 5.14c.
 Repeat ascentionists have since upgraded the climb to 5.14d.

 In the summer of 2011, a crucial hold broke, which significantly increased the difficulty and duration of the crux sequence as well as increasing the difficulty of clipping.
 However, the grade remained unchanged at 5.14d.
 The climb has seen four repeats since the hold broke.
 It is worth noting the first three ascentionists used dramatically different sequences through the broken section.